Leon Jackson: 2008–2009: Right Now

-The album sold 130,000 copies and Jackson was dropped from the Sony BMG label.
 Jackson proceeded to work with writers who have worked with Paolo Nutini and James Morrison.
 Jackson said that he was focusing on preparing for an upcoming concert tour of the UK, which would take place in May and June 2009.
+In December 2008, Jackson was one of the musical guest performers, alongside Sharleen Spiteri, on Hogmanay Live, the BBC Scotland Hogmanay broadcast, hosted by Jackie Bird from Edinburgh Castle.
+It was announced that Jackson was also to perform at the Edinburgh Hogmanay Street Party, however, Jackson pulled out of the event due to tonsillitis where he would have been playing with Scottish singer Amy MacDonald.
 Scottish singer and songwriter Sandi Thom had lined up Jackson as a Supporting Guest Act in Glasgow as part of her Homecoming Scotland 2009 Tour.
 As of April 2009 half of the concert dates had been cancelled by the management.
 The reason why the dates were cancelled is unknown, but Leon said he was "gutted" at the cancellations and that it was not his doing.
 All but two of the joint tour days from England and Wales remained (with support act Same Difference playing a solo tour gig in Portsmouth), while seven of the nine tour dates in Scotland remained.